The Craft · Pashwrap

 Dyeing & Handweaving

 Dyeing and weaving a plain Pashwrap scarf takes several days of master weaver time on the khaddi loom.
-Kani-woven pieces take significantly longer โ up to weeks or months.
+Kani-woven pieces take significantly longer.

 Sozni Embroidery (where applicable)